marciopocebon/ADB/README.md

 * E — Error
 * F — Fatal
 * S — Silent (highest priority, on which nothing is ever printed)

+### Use -v time for print timestamps, and threadtime for dates:

+    adb logcat -v time ...
+    adb logcat -v threadtime ....

 ### For get output colorized with logcat: